 What must-try Sri Lankan dishes should you not miss out on?
 From kottu roti to hoppers to kiribath and pol sambol – there are plenty of must-try Halal dishes in Sri Lanka for Muslim travelers.
-We have listed the top 10 foods to try in Sri Lanka to give you a great introduction to Sri Lankan cuisine – including must-try street food of Sri Lanka as well as sri lankan desserts.
+We have listed the top 10 foods to try in Sri Lanka to give you a great introduction to Sri Lankan cuisine – including must-try street food of Sri Lanka as well as Sri Lankan desserts.
 These 10 authentic Sri Lankan dishes are foods that visitors to Sri Lanka have to try.
 Learn how to eat like a local in Sri Lanka with this mini guide to Sri Lankan food!

-This flavoursome dish is usually preceded by a very loud clanging sound, and if your curiosity is piqued enough, you can watch the magic happen.
+This flavorsome dish is usually preceded by a very loud clanging sound, and if your curiosity is piqued enough, you can watch the magic happen.
 It is essentially a roti that is cut up into little pieces (hence the clanging sound as the knives are in action) and cooked along with a curry with a meat of your choice.
-Different places add their own twist to it – bits of fried egg, cheese, and the works are included to give each place its unique flavour.
+Different places add their own twist to it – bits of fried egg, cheese, and the works are included to give each place its unique flavor.
 But watch out, kottu roti is known for its spice level no matter where you go!
-Most restaurants offer this Halal meat dish as they are Muslim owned, but it is always better to check before you eat.
+Most restaurants offer this Halal meat dish as they are Muslim-owned, but it is always better to check before you eat.

 A dry fish curry that originated as a means to preserve the fish, ambul thiyal has become a popular dish amongst Sri Lankans.
-Cubes of fish (generally tuna) are sautéed in a mix of spices like cinnamon, turmeric, garlic, curry leaves, and goraka which gives the fish its distinctive taste and helps it stay preserved.
-The fish is then cooked in just enough water to cover it and coat the fish.
+Cubes of fish (general tuna) are sautéed in a mix of spices like cinnamon, turmeric, garlic, curry leaves, and goraka which gives the fish its distinctive taste and helps it stay preserved.
+The fish is then cooked in just enough water to cover it and coat fish.

 There are plenty of Halal food restaurants in Sri Lanka, even though it is not a Muslim country!
 You can find Halal dishes in Colombo, Halal dishes down south in Galle, or in the mountains of Kandy!